restify/node-restify/docs/guides/6to7guide.md

 To address the previous use-cases, new timings were added to the metrics plugin:

+ - `metrics.totalLatency` both request is flushed and all handlers finished
  - `metrics.preLatency` pre handlers latency
  - `metrics.useLatency` use handlers latency
  - `metrics.routeLatency` route handlers latency